WVURAIL/dspira/_posts/2020-08-14-HornOperation_computerSystems.md

 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
 categories: ['Software Setup']
 order: 1
+meta_description: "Choose a computer and software for the DSPIRA horn spectrometer.
+Find setup guidance for laptops, desktop computers, and Raspberry Pi."
 ---

 - Installation of any of the following software options will allow the user to run the spectrometer program to operate a horn telescope that is equipped with an LNA, software defined radio (Airspy or equivalent), and the proper cables.
 See the document [What is Needed to Build a Horn Telescope]({{ site.baseurl }}/BuildingHornTelescope_Overview) and links therein for more details about the telescope system.